legal resources necessary to hold negligent facilities accountable.

 The Director further stated that “they had cut out one CNA weekend to have enough staff than a lot [of the CNAs] left and went to work elsewhere.”
 The Director also revealed that “Restorative [therapy] was on hold because it was not enough staff to provide resident care and restorative.”
 The facility Administrator revealed that “she expected with all the interventions being put into place to recruit more staff, they would soon have enough staff to continue the restorative program.”

 Do you suspect that your loved one was the victim of abuse, neglect or mistreatment caregivers while living at Clinton Place Nursing Home?
 If so, contact the Kentucky nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 now for immediate legal intervention.
-Our law firm fights aggressively on behalf of Hickman County mistreated victims living in long-term facilities including nursing homes in Clinton.
+Our network of attorneys fights aggressively on behalf of Hickman County mistreated victims living in long-term facilities including nursing homes in Clinton.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.